Ian-P-McCabe/shirt-color-space/README.md

 - Average CIE2000 Distance
   - Done

+- Create a convex hull of all the points and see what happens
+  - Remove center points to make computation feasible for selecting every combo and scoring via volume

 - Volume of the Solid in Euclidean/CIE2000 Space
   - Want to come up with a perfect volume based off the CIE space and compare overlap with selected points (this is very difficult currently)